 Sometimes we have to review your benefit because you’ve had a change in circumstances or we find a mistake.
-If we’ve paid you too much benefit, there will be an overpayment that you'll need to pay back.
+If we’ve paid you too much benefit, you'll need to pay back the overpaid amount.

-It's your responsibility to pay the difference between your housing benefit and your rent if your benefit has been reduced.
+It's your responsibility to pay the difference between your Housing Benefit and your rent if your benefit's been reduced.

-We work out your housing benefit by looking at the details of everyone who lives in your house.
-This includes your partner, children and any non-dependents.
+We work out your Housing Benefit by looking at the details of everyone who lives in your home.
+This includes your partner, children and any non-dependants.

-- you or your partner stop receiving Income Support, Jobseekers Allowance, Employment and Support Allowance or Pension Credit.
+- you or your partner stop receiving Income Support, Jobseekers Allowance (JSA), Employment and Support Allowance (ESA) or Pension Credit

-- someone moves in or out of your house.
+- someone moves in or out of your home

-- there are changes in the circumstances of any non-dependents (link to page) who live with you
+- there are changes in the circumstances of any non-dependants who live with you

-- if you have any more children or any children start living in your home.
+- you have any more children or any children start living in your home

-You can read more on our changes in circumstances webpage and fill in our online form to tell us about any changes.
+You can read more on our changes in circumstances webpage and fill in an online form to tell us about any changes.

 What happens after you've told us about a change to your circumstances